-- 5.C.1 For the entire facility, the permittee shall maintain sufficient records to document and submit semi-annual reports providing: - (a) Identification of and the total quantity used of each coating, adhesive, solvent, or other VOC-containing material used on a monthly basis and in any consecutive 12-month period; - (b) The VOC content of each coating, adhesive, solvent, or other VOC-containing material used.
-A description of the method used to determine the VOC content shall accompany this data; - (c) The density of each coating, adhesive, solvent, or other VOC-containing material unless material usages are measured in pounds; - (d) The total gallons of each coating, solvent, or other VOC-containing material used in any consecutive 12-month period; - (e) The total VOC emission rate in tons/year for each consecutive 12-month period;
+- 5.C.1 For Emission Point AA-000 (the entire facility), the permittee shall maintain sufficient records to document and submit semiannually: - (a) Identification of and the total gallons used of each HAP and VOC containing material used on a monthly basis and in each consecutive 12-month period on a rolling basis. - (b) The HAP and VOC content(s) of each HAP and VOC containing material used.
+A description of the method used to determine the HAP and VOC content shall accompany this data. - (c) The density of each coating, adhesive, solvent or other HAP and VOC containing material used. - (d) The emission rate of each individual HAP and the total HAP and VOC emission rate in tons/year for each consecutive 12-month period on a rolling monthly basis.